North Ashchurch Garden Communities

 Updated Framework Masterplan

-The findings of this document have been incorporated into a revised Framework Masterplan, which are being presented to the Council for their consideration.
+The findings of this document have been incorporated into a revised Framework Masterplan, which is being presented to the Council for their consideration.
+The consideration of the FMD would follow from the Council's endorsement of the Charter for the Tewkesbury Garden Communities (TGC), which set out its expectations and aspirations for the area.

 A copy of the final document can be seen by click on the image below.